-Tours

-Tour schedules may change do to unforeseen circumstances.
-Check website or social media for latests updates.

-Henry H. Rogers Walking Tour

-Tuesday & Thursday, 10:00 a.m., June through September and by appointment when possible

-Tour begins outside Town Hall, 40 Center Street

-This tour outlines the life of Fairhaven's benefactor, Standard Oil Company millionaire Henry Huttleston Rogers (1840-1909) and his generosity to his home town.
-The tour includes visits inside two of the
+June through September Fort Phoenix, near the cannons, south end of Fort Street Visit with a village barber/dentist/surgeon from the 1770s to learn about tooth pulling, amputation, blood letting, and other scary medical practices in the days before anesthesia and clean tools were the norm.
+Find out where the expression "bite the bullet" comes from.
+No people will be harmed (we hope) during these entertaining demonstrations.
+Weather permitting.
+Free.
+For more info, call 508-979-4085 or email FairhavenTours@fairhaven-ma.gov Henry H. Rogers Walking Tour Tuesdays 10:00 a.m., June through September and by appointment when possible Tour begins outside Town Hall, 40 Center Street This tour outlines the life of Fairhaven's benefactor, Standard Oil Company millionaire Henry Huttleston Rogers (1840-1909) and his generosity to his home town.
+The tour includes visits inside two of the Rogers buildings-the Town Hall and the Millicent Library-as well as exterior viewing of the Unitarian Memorial Church, Our Lady's Haven, Rogers School and the Masonic Building.

-Named one of the

-"Best 50

-Immersive Tours

-in Northeast USA"

-by

-Malerie Yolen-Cohen,

-HuffPost Travel

-Rogers buildings-the Town Hall and the Millicent Library-as well as exterior viewing of the Unitarian Memorial Church, Our Lady's Haven, Rogers School and the Masonic Building.
 The tour begins outside the Town Hall at the corner of Center and William streets.
 Weather permitting.
 Free.
 For details: 508-979-4085 or email FairhavenTours@fairhaven-ma.gov.

-Pirates & Privateers Presentation

-Friday at 10:00 a.m.

-June through September, and by appointment

-Fort Phoenix, Fort Street

-Listen to authentically dressed colonial privateeers Greybeard, Abby, and Caleb tell stories of the history of Fort Phoenix with an emphasis on pirates and privateers.
-Learn how real pirates differ from the ones we know from fiction.
-Find out if Capt.
-Kidd really buried teasure on Sconticut Neck.
-Hear about some women who took to the high seas in search of ships to capture.
-Watch the firing of a muzzle loading, black powder swivel cannon just like the ones found on pirate ships.
-This fun, interactive presentation is interesting to children as well as adults.
-It lasts about 75 minutes.
-Weather permitting.
-Free.
-For more information call 508-979-4085 or email FairhavenTours@fairhaven-ma.gov.

-Riverside Cemetery Tour

-Monthly, May to September Check FairhavenTours.com for dates and times Riverside Cemetery, 274 Main St., Fairhaven

-Created in 1850 by Warren Delano II, the grandfather of President Franklin Delano Roosevelt, this is one of the most beautiful rural-style cemeteries in Massachusetts.
+Riverside Cemetery Tour Monthly in the summer Check FairhavenTours.com for dates and times Riverside Cemetery, 274 Main St., Fairhaven Created in 1850 by Warren Delano II, the grandfather of President Franklin Delano Roosevelt, this is one of the most beautiful rural-style cemeteries in Massachusetts.
 The tour visits the final resting places of some of the town's most prominent people.
 You'll also see lovely examples of early tombstone art as you walk along the beautifully landscaped paths.
 Tour includes walking on uneven ground.
-Wear comfortable shoes.
-Weather permitting.
+Wear comfortable shoes.Weather permitting.
 Free.
 For more information call 508-979-4085 or email FairhavenTours@fairhaven-ma.gov.
 A brochure with a map is also available at the Visitors Center.

-Fairhaven High School Tour

-Last Saturday in June and other dates in early July Check FairhavenTours.com for dates and times Fairhaven High School, 12 Huttleston Avenue

-Take a guided tour of Fairhaven High School, the "Castle on the Hill," which was built by millionaire Henry H. Rogers and donated to the town in 1906.
+Fairhaven High School Tour Last Saturday in June and other dates in early July Check FairhavenTours.com for dates and times Fairhaven High School, 12 Huttleston Avenue Take a guided tour of Fairhaven High School, the "Castle on the Hill," which was built by millionaire Henry H. Rogers and donated to the town in 1906.
 The tour, guided by Bob Foster, is sponsored by the FHS Alumni Association and lasts about 90 minutes.
-The tour starts

-ABBY, GREYBEARD & CALEB AT FORT PHOENIX.
-PHOTO BY GLENN SILVA.

-inside the main entrance on the east side of the building.
+The tour starts inside the main entrance on the east side of the building.
 Donations to the Alumni Association are appreciated.
 For more information, email info@fairhavenalumni.org.

-Unitarian Memorial Church Tour

-Tuesday & Thursday,

-2:00 to 4:00 p.m.
-(Check for additional days)

-July and August

-and by advance appointment

-Unitarian Memorial Church, 102 Green Street

-Tour this magnificent English Perpendicular Gothic "cathedral," designed by noted architect Charles Brigham and built in 1901-1904 by Standard Oil Co. millionaire Henry H. Rogers in memory of his mother Mary.
+Unitarian Memorial Church Tour Unitarian Memorial Church, 102 Green Street Check https://uufairhaven.org/ for tour schedule Tour this magnificent English Perpendicular Gothic "cathedral," designed by noted architect Charles Brigham and built in 1901-1904 by Standard Oil Co. millionaire Henry H. Rogers in memory of his mother Mary.
 Handicap accessible.
 Donations suggested.
 For more information, call 508-992-7081.

-Custom Tours for Groups, Schools, Clubs

-The Fairhaven Office of Tourism offers any of its regular walking to groups of 12 or more at no charge.
-Tours at different locations, ranging in time from 30 minutes to an hour, can also be custom designed for school classes of different grade levels,

-scout troops, group tour operators, etc. It is suggested that tours be arranged well in advance, especially for school groups planning field trips near the end of the school year.
+Custom Tours for Groups, Schools, Clubs The Fairhaven Office of Tourism offers any of its regular walking to groups of 12 or more at no charge.
+Tours at different locations, ranging in time from 30 minutes to an hour, can also be custom designed for school classes of different grade levels, scout troops, group tour operators, etc. It is suggested that tours be arranged well in advance, especially for school groups planning field trips near the end of the school year.
 Availability of dates is limited and bookings are made on a first come first served basis.
 For information on scheduling a tour for your group, call 508-979-4085 or email FairhavenTours@fairhaven-ma.gov.